 - Partner, such as husband, wife, or unmarried partner

-- Children, either under 18 or over 18 if they are already in the UK as your dependent
+- Children over 18 if they are already in the UK as your employee's dependent

 For an unmarried partner to qualify, they must be able to prove a civil partnership or that they have lived together for 2 years or more at the time of the application.